 My son A asked me for a blanket for his (also his brothers) room, so he had something to keep cozy while reading.
 I had made my other son a color-blocked throw which meant it was his turn to have his own too!

-The Yarn That’s Perfect for The V Double Crochet Blanket
+The Yarn That’s Perfect for The V Stitch Double Crochet Blanket

-We decided to go with the Color Made Easy yarn line because of the current color choices plus I never can pass up a great bulky yarn!
+We decided to go with the Color Made Easy yarn line because of the current color choices, plus I can never pass up a great #5 bulky yarn!
 It is a five weight yarn and has amazing color choices to pick from.

-If you have ever worked with Woolspun from LB, this yarn has a very similar feel and look to that line.
+If you have ever worked with Woolspun from Lion Brand, this yarn has a very similar feel and look to that line.
 Ultimately, we ended up with the colors Shade, Birch, and Huckleberry, which matches his & his brothers’ room perfectly!

-(Click the yarn images below to explore each color)
+(Click the yarn images below to look at each color)

-So now that you picked your favorite yarn colors and decided on making this blanket it is time to get started!
+Now that you picked your favorite yarn colors and decided on making this blanket, it is time to get started!
+This simple & classic v-stitch crochet blanket pattern is quick to work up and creates a beautiful textured looking piece!

 Keep on scrolling down to find the pattern to learn how to do the v-stitch in crochet and a full list of supplies.